 The Regulations state that the Adult Social Care precept amount for 2020-21 must be shown on the Council Tax bill as the total amount that has been raised for adult social care since in 2016-17, 2017-18, 2018-19 and 2019-20 plus the amount raised in 2020-21.
 In addition, the percentage increase shown must be the 2020-21 Precept divided by the 2019-20 total Council Tax account for Wirral, that is, 2%.

 Your Council Tax will contribute to the Liverpool City Region Combined Authority which is working to promote further jobs, inclusive growth and investment across the area.

 Merseyside Police and Crime Commissioner precept and Merseyside Fire and Rescue Authority precept

-The cumulative annual Council Tax charge for 2019-20 also includes an increase for the Police and Crime Commissioner for Merseyside and Merseyside Fire and Rescue Authority services Fire and Police as shown on your Council Tax bill.
+The cumulative annual Council Tax charge for 2020-21 also includes a percentage increase for the Police and Crime Commissioner for Merseyside and Merseyside Fire and Rescue Authority services Fire and Police as shown on your Council Tax bill.